Choose another writer in this calendar:

 violence created contoversy: he argued that violence is an inbult part

-of decolonization.
-When Sartre and Fanon met for lunch in Rome in July
+"apostle of violence."
+When Sartre and Fanon met for lunch in Rome in

 1961, they talked till eight the next morning.
 Fanon, who knew he had